elbaum/CI-Datasets/README.md

  Test Suite Skips    | Integer representing the number of skipped test cases in the test suite.

- Build Number        | Integer representing the number of build that the test suite belong to.
+ Build Number        | Integer representing the number of build that a test suite belongs to.

  Commit Sha          | String representing the unique object committed.
 Commit sha is a string with 40 characters.